RisaLuthor/3D-Rendering/README.md

 <br>

 <br>
-The Nerf CHallenge Barrier Prototype:
+The Nerf Challenge Barrier Prototype:
 <br><p>A prototype of the barrier's that are constructed for the Nerf Challenge Pop Events that tour internationally.
 I was tasked with recreating a barrier for one of the arenas.</p>
 <br>